Proffessor2008/-ccultoNG/README.md

 - High confidence (>85% suspicion): Strong indicator of steganography (false positive rate < 5%)
 - Medium confidence (55-85%): Requires manual verification or comparison with original
 - Low confidence (<40%): Likely clean file, but not guaranteed (advanced methods may evade detection)
-- **Note**: No steganalysis tool is 100% accurate—always combine with other verification methods
+- **Note**: No steganalysis tool is 100% accurate-always combine with other verification methods

 **Q: 🔍 What does the Ker's Pair Analysis (α-metric) mean?**
 A: This advanced test detects LSB steganography by analyzing pixel pair distributions: